res1mp7q/vera_endnode_a/README.md

 Wall mounted End node for the Vera using a Raspberry Pi Zero W, Adafruit Arduino RGB 16x2 LCD shield, and a splash of python.
 Selectable Vera modes, displays the date time, weather, and the current mode when changed with an appropriate colour.

-I was fed up using the app, and wanted to do something that gave me a bit more control.
-Using the 5 buttons on the shield, then printed a case to mount it in.
+I was fed up using the app, and wanted to do something that gave me a bit more control about the home.
+After a short rummage I found an adafruit shield (for arduino of course), and after a bit of tinkering found that its really important to use appropriate code for the chip you are using (who knew?).
+The node uses the 5 buttons on the shield, matched with the vera modes and colours.
+To quiet the wifey I printed a case to mount it flat to the wall making it more palletable to look at.

-I used physical pins 4(5V) 6 (GND) 3(Data SDA) 6(Clock SCL) on the #raspberry pi.
-Make sure you run raspi-config to #change the hostname (for tracking multiple nodes), password, and #enable I2C used by the MCP chip.
+I used physical pins 4(5V) 6 (GND) 3(Data SDA) 6(Clock SCL) on the raspberry pi.
+Make sure you run raspi-config to change the hostname (for tracking multiple nodes), password, and enable I2C used by the MCP chip.

-After building one type of node, to build a second of the same I usually scp (scp -r /home/pi/lcd 192.168.4.(newnode):/home/pi/) the runtime directory to a new node from one of the already running nodes and run all of the install steps.
+After building one type of node, to build a second of the same I usually scp (scp -r /home/pi/lcd (newnode):/home/pi/) the runtime directory to a new node from one of the already running nodes and run all of the install steps.
 I know I am lazy.

 Endnode A/B